olneyhymn/ulsterworldly.com/content/post/gods-word-and-gods-man.md

  - /images/gods-word-and-gods-man.png
 ---

 _My great grandfather Joseph Hopper (1982-1971) was a Southern Presbyterian missionary to Kentucky.
 He was a faithful evangelist and defender of the faith.
 I found this undated manuscript among papers he left behind.
-You an see a scan of the original manuscript [here](https://ulsterworldly.com/hoppers/joseph/gods-word-and-gods-man/)._
+You can see a scan of the original manuscript [here](https://ulsterworldly.com/hoppers/joseph/gods-word-and-gods-man/)._

 > Do you believe the Scriptures of the Old and New Testament to be the Word of God, the only infallible rule of faith and practice?